 If you are able to show a good payment pattern on a secured debt while you’re making all of your proposal payments, you'll be that much further ahead afterwards when you want to re-build your credit.

-Contact Us for More Information About Filing for a Consumer Proposal in the Yukon
+Contact Us for More Info About Filing for a Consumer Proposal in the Yukon

 When you're experiencing financial difficulty, you may think that bankruptcy is your only option.
 There are a lot of options to deal with debt in Canada.
 A Consumer Proposal isn't the right option for everyone, but it can be a good option for some people.
 To find out what options might be right for you, call one of our accredited, professional Debt Counsellors today.
 Our appointments are either in person or over the phone.
 They don't cost you anything, are non-judgmental, and are completely confidential.